mtumilowicz/java12-nio-blocking-client-server-workshop/README.md

 # theory in a nutshell
 * Java NIO - Java New IO (not Java Non-blocking IO)
-* Channels are a new, first-class Java I/O paradigm
+* channels are a new, first-class Java I/O paradigm
-* Channel is a conduit that transports data efficiently between byte buffers and the entity on the other end of the channel
+* channel is a conduit that transports data efficiently between byte buffers and the entity on the other end of the channel
+* channel implementations vary radically between operating systems
+* channels operate only on byte buffers
+* I/O falls into two categories: file I/O and stream I/O
+    * so there are two types of channels: file and socket
+* socket channels can operate in nonblocking mode and are selectable (will be discussed in details in the other workshops)
 * A good metaphor for a channel is a
   [pneumatic tube](https://en.wikipedia.org/wiki/Pneumatic_tube#In_money_transfer),
   the type used at drive-up bank-teller windows.
 Your paycheck would be the information you're sending.